shaunsingh/nix-darwin-dotfiles/README.md

 For linux users, either install `emacs` (emacs 27) or [recommended] `emacs-pgtk-native-comp` (emacs 28) via your package manager of choice.

 ### Fonts
-Emacs uses 3 fonts not installed by default.
-Menlo, Liga SF Mono (nerd font) and SF Pro.
-Although homebrew should handle the installation process, you can reinstall them if nessecary
+My configuruation uses 4 fonts not installed by default.
+My nix config should handle installing the fonts, homebrew should as well.
+If you need to, install the following fonts manually:

-You will have to manually install the otf files from ~/fonts

-On linux, you will have to install 3 fonts
+Required:
 1. Fira SFMono Nerd Font (https://github.com/shaunsingh/SFMono-Nerd-Font-Ligaturized)

-2. SF Pro
+Required for emacs
+1. Overpass
-3. IBM Plex Sans
+2. IBM Plex Sans
+3. Alegreya

 ### Fish